 - General CMP Board Email Address

-The public may also communicate with the Board through the general Governing Board email address, email@example.com.
-Messages sent to this email address are shared with all Board members.
+The public may also communicate with the Board through the general Governing Board email address, firstname.lastname@example.org.

 - Board Member Specific Email Addresses